MariusB-DevOps/k8s/terraform/readme_aws.md

 The backend.tf file defines the backend we will use ( in my case a s3 bucket to store the state ).

+The .gitignore file contains a list of files / folders excluded from git.